limnwiki/stags/README.md

 stags is a minimalist static site generator that relies on shell commands rather than a large templating language. stags also auto generates rss feeds

-an example of a stags site is [my personal website](https://github.com/limnwiki/limn.wiki)
+an example of a stags site is [my personal website](https://github.com/limnwiki/limnwiki)

 ## Dependencies
 ```
 boost
 ```

-the boost dependency can be removed by using the std regex library in [`html.hpp`](/src/html.hpp) but the boost version is faster
+the boost dependency can be removed by using the std::regex library in [`html.hpp`](/src/html.hpp), but the boost version is faster

 ## Installation
 ```sh